 There are numerous techniques for handling mood dysfunctions and depression.

-If you think your husband has a problem and it is impossible to control it, start a discussion about seeking the assistance of a counselor, therapist, or specialist.
+If you think your husband has a problem and it is impossible to control it, start a discussion about seeking the assistance of a coach.

 It could require some negotiations to win your husband over to do it, but don’t quit.